 The first of several historic homes will be moved off St. Luke’s property next to the Boise Medical Center starting this month.
-A total of 17 residential and commercial buildings will be saved and relocated over six months as St. Luke’s prepares to start the next phase of a redevelopment project that will modernize the Boise hospital and improve access and care.
+Up to 17 residential and commercial buildings could be saved and relocated over four months as St. Luke’s prepares to start the next phase of a redevelopment project that will modernize the Boise hospital and improve access and care.

 St. Luke’s valued the input received from community preservationists and worked to find a local developer who could move and restore the buildings.

-“We preserve with purpose,” said Logan Patten of Reclaimed Structures, the company that is now taking all 17 buildings, instead of the original six that were planned.While none of the homes are on the National Register of Historic Places or meet the requirements to be added, six are considered to be “historically interesting.”
+“We preserve with purpose,” said Logan Patten of Reclaimed Structures, the company that is working to try and take all of the available buildings instead of the original six that were planned.While none of the homes are on the National Register of Historic Places or meet the requirements to be added, six are considered to be “historically interesting.”
 Two will remain with St. Luke’s and will be relocated from the current sites to an empty lot near Avenue B and Bannock: the Bishop Foote Guest House on 2nd Street, and what is now the St. Luke’s Construction Office at the corner of Avenue B and Jefferson Street.

 Reclaimed Structures is working closely with Preservation Idaho to find and secure the right locations for the remaining homes and aims to keep them all within Boise’s historic neighborhoods.
 Once the homes are relocated they’ll be restored and then will be listed for sale.